 - A visible and accessible front door

 - A kitchen next to the front entrance

 - Secondary entrances

-The front façade of a terraced house can provide you with a great way to add some personal style!
+A terraced house’s front façade can provide a great way to add some personal style!

-If you want your terraced home to burst with authentic character, these five layout ideas are ideal for the modern-day versions of the houses.
+If you are on a modest budget and want to infuse your house with authentic character, these five layout ideas are ideal for the modern-day.